Nervión Waterfall

-The Nervión Waterfall is located on the boundary between the municipalities of Amurrio and Cuartango, in the province of Álava, which is part of the autonomous community of the Basque Country.
+The Nervión Waterfall (Salto del Nervión, Delikako ur-jauzia) is a waterfall located on the boundary between the municipalities of Amurrio and Cuartango, in the province of Álava, which is part of the autonomous community of the Basque Country.
 With a height of approximately 220 meters, it is considered the tallest waterfall in the Iberian Peninsula.

 Characteristics

 The waterfall is formed by the vertical drop of the Nervión River over the edge of the Delika Canyon, a karst depression created by water erosion on limestone rock.
 The water flow is seasonal; the waterfall may dry up entirely during the summer and parts of the autumn, being most spectacular during rainy periods or snowmelt.

 Geological significance

 The area is officially recognized as a Geological Site of Interest (LIG) under code PV069, due to the importance of its structural formations such as folds, faults, and karstic features, as well as its notable geomorphology.

 This Geological Site of Interest covers land belonging to the Álava municipalities of Amurrio, Cuartango, and Urcabustaiz.